74644p/bootstrap-validator/README.md

-# Validator, for Bootstrap 3
+# Auto HTML form Generator for "Bootstrap-Validator" by 1000hz
 The Validator plugin offers automatic form validation configurable via mostly HTML5 standard attributes.
 It also provides an unobtrusive user experience, because nobody likes a naggy form.